Crawfish Interactive

-Crawfish Interactive was a video game developer based in Croydon, London, United Kingdom.
+Crawfish Interactive was a British video game developer based in Croydon, London.

+Overview

 The company was founded in March 1997 and closed in November 2002.
 The company specialised in games software for the Game Boy Color and Game Boy Advance formats.
 Upon closure, former employees of the company joined Climax as a development team for handheld formats.
-The last two games, Superman: Countdown to Apokolips and Ed, Edd n Eddy: Jawbreakers! both started development at the studio, but it was later finished by Mistic Software and Climax, respectively.
+The last two games, Superman: Countdown to Apokolips and Ed, Edd n Eddy: Jawbreakers!, both started development at the studio, but it was later finished by Mistic Software and Climax, respectively.